modcomlearning/medilabDashboard/README.md

 ![Alt text](image-3.png)

+Read on LocalStorage as it will be used in Next Step   https://www.freecodecamp.org/news/use-local-storage-in-modern-applications/

 ### Step 2
 In this step we create a Signin.jsx component <br>
 Open your Signin.jsx and write below code.

     // Imports